-Mergers between competing firms sometimes create value by internalizing externalities.
-We argue here that this internalization may also decrease managers' incentives through its impact on their human capital, offsetting the increased value.
-To fix ideas, consider the effects of a merger between the American television networks CBS and ABC.
-There is strong "late-night" competition between CBS, ABC, and the third major network, NBC.
-Two of the networks, CBS and NBC compete via entertainment shows (The Late Show with David Letterman and The Tonight Show with Jay Leno, respectively), while ABC broadcasts a "highbrow" news program Nightline featuring Ted Koppel.
-It is commonly believed that the entertainment programs are substantially more profitable than the news program, and as a consequence, there are recurrent rumors that the news program might be replaced by a program that is more entertainment oriented.1 Replacing or reorienting the program would likely have several effects.
-First, the combined profit of the three networks would probably decrease, since the reduction in variety offered is likely to result in a smaller number of viewers of all networks combined.
-Second, the producer of Nightline would see a decline in the value of his human capital.
+are recurrent rumors that the news program might be replaced by a program that is more entertainment oriented.
+Replacing or reorienting the program would likely have several effects.
+First, the combined profit of the three networks would decrease if the reduction in variety offered results in a smaller number of viewers of all networks combined.
+Second, the producer of Nightline could see a decline in the value of his human capital.
 He currently has a relationship with a large number of people who can be called upon to provide expertise for a wide variety of topics that might be covered on the program.
 Those relationships have dramatically lower value should ABC make a strategic change and reorient the news program to include more entertainment content.